huguesbr/nrf-ota-demo/README.md

 - After/before you can add your application.dat/bin using iTunes File Sharing or directly by sharing a zip to the app ("Open In" menu from dropbox, ..), the zip have to have the two file with the correct name at the root level.

 - Update your device using DFU

+PS: Errors only in console so far, ...